-Becoming an anesthesiologist requires a significant investment of time, education, and training.
+Becoming an anesthesiologist requires significant time, education, and training.
 Here are the general steps to becoming an anesthesiologist:

 - Obtain a Bachelor’s degree: The first step to becoming an anesthesiologist is to complete a four-year Bachelor’s degree program in a relevant field, such as biology, chemistry, or pre-medical studies.
-Students should maintain a high GPA and take courses in anatomy, physiology, and other sciences.
+Students should maintain a high GPA and take anatomy, physiology, and other sciences courses.

-- Complete Medical School: After obtaining a Bachelor’s degree, aspiring anesthesiologists must complete four years of medical school, which includes both classroom instruction and clinical rotations in various medical specialties.
+- Complete Medical School: After obtaining a Bachelor’s degree, aspiring anesthesiologists must complete four years of medical school, including classroom instruction and clinical rotations in various medical specialties.
 During medical school, students will take courses in medical ethics, pharmacology, and anesthesiology, among other topics.

 - Complete Residency in Anesthesiology: After graduating from medical school, aspiring anesthesiologists must complete a four-year residency program in anesthesiology.
-This program provides extensive training in the practice of anesthesia and related fields, such as critical care medicine and pain management.
-During the residency, residents will work closely with experienced anesthesiologists and gain hands-on experience in administering anesthesia and managing patients’ pain and vital signs.
+This program provides extensive training in anesthesia and related fields, such as critical care medicine and pain management.
+During the residency, residents will work closely with experienced anesthesiologists and gain hands-on experience administering anesthesia and managing patients’ pain and vital signs.

 - Obtain Licensure and Certification: After completing the residency program, anesthesiologists must obtain a medical license to practice in their state or region.
-They must also pass the national board exam in anesthesiology to become board certified in the field.
+To become board-certified, they must also pass the national board exam in anesthesiology.

 - Consider additional fellowship training: Anesthesiologists who wish to specialize in a particular area, such as pediatric anesthesia or pain management, may choose to complete additional fellowship training after their residency program.